 The MSc Building Services Engineering is of particular relevance to engineers who want to develop technical understanding and expertise across the multi-disciplines of Building Services Engineering.

 We have extensive and well-equipped laboratories, particular areas of strength being in fluid and biofluid mechanics, IC engines, vibrations, building service engineering, and structural testing.
 Our computing facilities are diverse and are readily available to all students.
 The University is fully networked with both Sun workstations and PCs.
 Advanced software is available for finite and boundary element modelling of structures, finite volume modelling of flows, and for the simulation of varied control systems, flow machines, combustion engines, suspensions, built environment, and other systems of interest to the research groups.

-The Intensive International Pre-Masters Course is a full-time 14-week course for international students who have marginally fallen below the postgraduate direct entry level and would like to progress onto a Master's degree course in the School of Engineering and Design.
+The Intensive International Pre-Masters Course is a full-time 14-week course for international students who have marginally fallen below the postgraduate direct entry level and would like to progress onto a Master's degree course in the College of Engineering, Design and Physical Sciences.
 It combines academic study, intensive English Language preparation, study skills and an orientation programme.

 These courses are approved by the Chartered Institute of Building Services Engineers (CIBSE), the Institution of Mechanical Engineers (IMechE) and the Energy Institute (EI) as appropriate additional academic study (further learning) for those seeking to become qualified to register as Chartered Engineers (CEng).

 Each module is assessed either by formal examination, written assignments or a combination of the two.
 Cut-off dates for receipt of assignments are specified at the beginning of the academic year.
 Examinations are normally taken in May.
 MSc dissertation project normally is carried out over 4 months (FT students) or one year (DL students) and it is accessed by submission of an MSc dissertation.